 - Drs.
 Judith Gulpers, Faculty Liaison, Department 'Data and Publication Support' University Library, member Research Intelligence Community EUR

 When using metrics for impact measurement, we suggest the following rule of thumb: if a researcher shows good citation metrics, it is very likely that this reasearcher has made a significant impact on the field.
 However, the reverse is not necessarily true.
 If a researcher shows weak citation metrics, this may be caused by a lack of impact on the field, but also by one or more of the following:

 - working in a small field (therefore generating fewer citations in total);

 - being an early career academic;

-- publishing in a language other then English;
+- publishing in a language other than English;

-Furthermore we adhere to the Leiden Manifesto for Research Metrics, ten principles to guide research evaluation: 'a distillation of best practice in metrics-based research assessment so that researchers can hold evaluators to account, and evaluators can hold their indicators to account'.
+Furthermore we adhere to the Leiden Manifesto for Research Metrics, ten principles to guide research evaluation.